Lemon balm

-Lemon balm (Melissa officinalis) (Note: Other names for lemon balm include sweet balm, bee herb, balm, common balm, melissa balm, and balm mint.) is a perennial herbaceous plant in the mint family.
-It has lemon-scented leaves, white or pale pink flowers, and contains essential oils and compounds like geranial and neral.
+Lemon balm (Melissa officinalis) (Note: Other names for lemon balm include sweet balm, balm, common balm, melissa balm, and balm mint.) is a perennial herbaceous plant in the mint family.
+It has lemon-scented leaves, white or pale pink flowers, and contains essential oils and compounds, such as geranial and neral.

 It grows to a maximum height of 1 m.
-The species is native to south-central Europe, the Mediterranean, Central Asia, and Iran, is now naturalized worldwide and grows easily from seed in rich, moist soil.
+The species is native to south-central Europe, the Mediterranean, Central Asia, and Iran.
+It is naturalized worldwide.
+It grows easily from seed in rich, moist soil.

-The name Melissa officinalis comes from the Greek word for "honey bee," due to the plant's bee-attracting flowers, and the Latin officinalis, referring to its traditional use in apothecaries.
+The genus name Melissa comes from the Ancient Greek word (mélissa, 'honey bee'), due to the plant's bee-attracting flowers.
+The epithet from Latin officinalis refers to its traditional use in apothecaries.
 It has been cultivated (and used to attract honey bees) since at least the 16th century.
-Lemon balm grows vigorously from seed or vegetative fragments in temperate zones, with key producers like Hungary, Egypt, and Italy cultivating various cultivars for hand-harvested leaves and low-yield essential oil, notably in Ireland.
-Lemon balm is used in Carmelite Water, as an ornamental plant, in perfumes and toothpaste, as a raw or cooked herb in various foods and teas, and is valued for its bee-attracting properties and aromatic essential oils.
+It is used as an ornamental plant, as a raw or cooked herb in various foods, and in teas, and aromatic essential oils.